WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 For years now, website speed has been pursued on several different fronts.
 We have been making some serious leaps in terms of hardware power, but they can only do so much.
 People realized long ago that software optimization and different methods for delivering content can also help immensely.
 Perhaps none more so than the technique of caching data.

 When it comes to WordPress, the effects of caching can be invaluable.
-By storing copies of your page elements and delivering them straight to the users, you bypass the resource-intensive PHP scripts that take their toll on the server every time a page is requested.
+By storing copies of your page elements and delivering them straight to the users, you bypass resource-intensive PHP scripts and database interactions that increase server load and slow down your site.

 WP Super Cache is one of the most popular caching plugins on the market, and we’ll now show you how it can help you speed up your WordPress website.